jaredsagendorf/pnabind/datasets/classification/datasets/README.md

 ## Steps for creating datasets
 The following is a more or less complete guide for generating the AlphaFold datasets we used.
 Some steps may require a lot of data processing and are best done in parallel.

-1. The files 'swissprot_dna_binding.tab', 'swissprot_rna_binding.tab' and 'swissprot_other.tab' were downloaded from UniProt with the following criteria: swissprot_dna_binding.tab: reviewed = yes AND key words = 'DNA-binding' swissprot_dna_binding.tab: reviewed = yes AND key words = 'RNA-binding'
+1. The files `swissprot_dna_binding.tab`, `swissprot_rna_binding.tab` and `swissprot_other.tab` were downloaded from UniProt with the following criteria: swissprot_dna_binding.tab: reviewed = yes AND key words = 'DNA-binding' swissprot_dna_binding.tab: reviewed = yes AND key words = 'RNA-binding'
 	swissprot_other.tab: reviewed = yes AND key words = NOT 'DNA-binding' AND kew words = NOT 'RNA-binding'

 	These can be updated if creating a new dataset.

-2. Additional filters were applied using the script 'filterTableByAnnotations.py':
+2. Additional filters were applied using the script `filterTableByAnnotations.py`:
 	```
 	SCRIPT_DIR=../processing_tools
 	python $SCRIPT_DIR/filterTableByAnnotaions.py swissprot_rna_binding.tab clustering/rna_binding_info -a available_in_AFDB.txt -K 'DNA-binding' --max_length 800 --min_annotation_score 2 --label 'rna_binding' > clustering/rna_binding_1.txt